beebaabado/FSND-capstone-nearBeerApp/nearbeer/backend/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

 ## AUTH0 ROLE BASED Authentication/access control
+The backend auth.py api handles authentication with endpoints.
+Depending upon the role (permissions) of user logged in, auth.py checks to see if the payload contains the correct permissions to access endpoints.

 Role: Brewer
 Description: Admin for Near Beer site.
 Able to view/add/delete/update beers, styles, user ratings